 Alan Miltz, an authority on Cash Flow, shared Revenue is Vanity, Profit is Sanity, Cash is King

-I found a short video (2:27) that shares Alan Miltz short presentation to our ScaleUp Summit audience in Denver.
+I found a short video (2:45) summarizing Alan Miltz's short presentation to our ScaleUp Summit audience in Denver with Verne Harnish.

 The Power of One

 The Power of One (1%) is a principle that can have a significant positive (or adverse) impact on your Cash Flow Story.
 Alan Miltz, one of our Gazelles Faculty Members and Contributing Thought Leaders, (along with his colleagues) has identified 7 key financial variables that companies can directly influence AND that strongly impact cash flow.

 Two important questions arise:

 - How would your cash flow improve if you increased any or each of these by 1% over a period of time?